ClearBreach

 Beyond regulatory consequences, organizations that delay or fail to notify affected individuals expose themselves to civil liability if individuals suffer harm as a result.

-Dual obligations: when PIPEDA and provincial PIPA both apply
+What do I do when PIPEDA and provincial PIPA both apply?

 Using ClearBreach for your PIPEDA assessment

+Run your PIPEDA breach assessment and generate all required documents automatically.
 ClearBreach guides your organization through a structured 18–23 question assessment covering every RROSH factor under PIPEDA, Alberta PIPA, and BC PIPA simultaneously.
-At the end of the wizard, you receive:
+At the end of the assessment, you receive:

 The entire assessment takes under 15 minutes.
 All answers are processed in your browser — nothing is transmitted to ClearBreach servers.